agrawal-rohit/grimoire/README.md

 ## Supported Languages

-In addition to the general tooling listed above, `grimoire` also configures language-specific tooling to enable unit testing, type-safety, consistent code linting/formatting, and _much more_.
+In addition to the general tooling listed above, `yehle` also configures language-specific tooling to enable unit testing, type-safety, consistent code linting/formatting, and _much more_.
 It currently supports the following languages:

 ### Typescript